Ferrari is the most successful and oldest team in Formula One.

-Ferrari is based in Maranello, Italy and was founded in 1929 by Enzo Ferrari, who was an Italian entrepreneur.
+They are based in Maranello, Italy and were founded in 1929 by Enzo Ferrari, who was an Italian entrepreneur.

-The team celebrated its 90th birthday in 2019, and has won the Drivers’ title a record 15 times and the Constructors’ title 16 times.
+The team celebrated its 90th birthday in 2019 and has won the Drivers’ title a record 15 times and the Constructors’ title a record 16 times.

-The manufacturer’s traditional home Grand Prix is the Italian one based in Monza and is currently the fifth oldest Grand Prix in the world.
+The manufacturer’s traditional home Grand Prix is the Italian one based in Monza.

-The last time a Ferrari driver won the Drivers’ Championship was in 2007 with Kimi Raikkonen, so the pressure is on current drivers Charles Leclerc and four-time champion Sebastian Vettel to end that 13-year wait.
+The last time a Ferrari driver won the Drivers’ Championship was in 2007 with Kimi Raikkonen.

 Here’s everything you need to know about Ferrari…